vivekingin/pokeapi-project/README.md

 # pokeapi-project
 This Pokemon app is made with Next.js, Tailwind CSS, and PokeAPI.
+The web application shows pokemons and their data.
+All pokemons have more information in thier individual pages.
+The pokemons can also be selected for favourites and are shown in the Favourites page.

 To run this project in your local machine: